UserProjekt/FF_Video_Transcoder/README.md

       - 📁 A002_0210Z9

 # Usage

+If you're on macOS, ensure that the script is made executable.
+Navigate to the directory containing the script and type:

+    chmod +x FF_Video_Transcoder.py

 Upon running this script, the terminal prompts the user to provide the paths for the footage folder and the proxy folder.

 After the paths are inputted, the script recreate the date-based folder structure within the Proxy folder, It then proceeds to transcode each '.MP4', '.MOV', '.MXF', '.mp4', '.mov', and '.mxf' video file into '.mov' format.